Flamenco en Rouge are a group of internationally trained artists who have performed on the stages of Canada and Spain

-The Voice of Flamenco en Rouge, Brenley is known not only for the beautiful, soaring and passionate cante (singing) that she contributes to our performances, but also in that she acts as host, explaining the intricacies of flamenco by providing contextual details and applied translation of letras (lyrics).
+The Voice of Flamenco en Rouge, Brenley is known not only for the beautiful, soaring and passionate cante (singing) but also for her role of host and storyteller.
+During performances, she guides listeners through the intricacies of flamenco by providing contextual details and applied translation of letras (lyrics).
 Brenley takes great pride in making this UNESCO World Heritage more accessible and relatable to a variety of English-speaking audiences.

 Originally from Manila, Philippines, Ruth Pacis has danced her entire life, experimenting with a variety of styles.
 She discovered flamenco in 2000, and became immediately besotted by the passion and drama of that art form.

 She has studied flamenco in Canada, the United States and in Spain, where she returns regularly for master classes.
 Ruth is especially drawn to the gitano (gypsy) elements of flamenco - earthy, emotional and playful.

-When not dancing flamenco, Dr. Ruth Pacis is a family doctor, with a busy practice in Dartmouth, N.S.
+When not dancing flamenco, Dr. Ruth Pacis is a family doctor, with a busy practice in Dartmouth, Nova Scotia

 Originally from Saint-Petersburg, Russia, Marina grew up surrounded by ballet and art.
-She discovered flamenco in 2000, began studying the art form in Halifax, followed by study visits to Jerez de la Frontera, Spain, where she worked with flamenco master teachers.
+She discovered flamenco in 2000, began studying the art form in Halifax, followed by many study visits to Jerez de la Frontera, Spain, where she has worked with flamenco master teachers, including Maria Bermúdez.

 She has been performing with Flamenco en Rouge since 2012.
 Marina brings her grace and elegance to flamenco, and is recognized for her skill and technique with the flamenco mantón (large shawl).
 In CAMINO, Marina will be featured in the dramatic and driving Soleá por bulerías.

 Originally from Corner Brook, Newfoundland, Matthew pursued classical guitar studies with his Bachelor of Music in Guitar Performance from Acadia University in 2008.
 In 2009, he placed second in the Canadian National Music Festival competition.
 He furthered his studies in Koblenz, Germany, where he obtained a Diploma in Performance.

 Matt has studied classical guitar with many of the world's top guitarists including: Dale Kavanagh, Aniello Desiderio and Eliot Fisk.
 He became interested in flamenco guitar and joined Flamenco en Rouge in 2015.
-Matt has advanced his flamenco guitar training with Jesús Alvarez Jesule of Jerez de la Frontera.
+Matt has advanced his flamenco guitar training with Jesús Alvarez Jesule of Jerez de la